RicoJia/ricojia.github.io/_posts/2022/2022-02-03-deep-learning-Classic-CNN-Models.markdown

 ### MobileNet Architectures

 In MobileNet V1, the architecture is quite simple: it's first a conv layer, then followed by 13 sets of depthwise-separable layers.
 Finally, it has an avg pool, FC, and a softmax layer.
+In total there are 1000 classes.

 <div style="text-align: center;">
 <p align="center">